gitGNU/gnu_ftpsync/doc/ReadMe.txt

 - Overview
 - Why use ftpsync instead of mirror, sitecopy, ...?
-- Why NOT use ftpsync, but rather ... (security disclaimer)
+- Why NOT use ftpsync, but rather ...
+(Security Disclaimer)
 - Requirements/restrictions
 - Bug reports, contact
 - License